St. Mary's NATIONAL CATHOLIC CHURCH

 we do well always and everywhere to give you thanks.

-through Jesus Christ our Lord.
+through Christ our Lord.

-Through him the angels of heaven offer their prayers
+Through him the choirs of angels

-May our voices be one with theirs
+May our voices blend with theirs

 Sanctus ("Holy, Holy"; based on the praise of the Seraphim in Isa 6:3 and Rev 4:8):

-ALL: Holy, Holy, Holy Lord of hosts.
+ALL: Holy, Holy, Holy

-Heaven and earth are filled with your glory.
+Heaven and earth

 Hosanna in the highest.

-Blessed is he who comes in the name of the Lord.
+in the name of the Lord.

 Epiclesis (calling upon the Holy Spirit):